Overview

 - Re-bleeding.
 An aneurysm that has ruptured or has leaked is at risk of bleeding again.
 Re-bleeding can cause further damage to brain cells.

 - Narrowed blood vessels in the brain.
 After a brain aneurysm ruptures, blood vessels in the brain may contract and narrow.
 This is known as vasospasm.
 Vasospasm can cause an ischemic stroke, in which there's limited blood flow to brain cells.
-This may cause additional cell damage and loss.
+This may cause more cell damage and loss.

 Diagnosis

-Screening tests and procedures used to diagnose and detect brain aneurysms include:
+Screening tests and procedures used to detect and diagnose brain aneurysms include:

 -